 Adam Murray: Yeah.
 To leverage what you’re already really good.

-Lisa: Yeah.
+Lisa Watts: Yeah.
 Exactly.
 Exactly.
 Yeah.

 Misha Ketchell: Really pull the lever that’ll have the biggest impact.
 So as Lisa said, we’re really looking at what’s scalable and what’s going to grow our audience most quickly.

-Lisa: We’re fortunate that we’ve got the tax deductibility as a registered charity, but yeah, it’s definitely going to be something that we’re going to be investing more time and energy into because I think like a lot of media brands, it’s part of the mix.
+Lisa Watts: We’re fortunate that we’ve got the tax deductibility as a registered charity, but yeah, it’s definitely going to be something that we’re going to be investing more time and energy into because I think like a lot of media brands, it’s part of the mix.

 Misha Ketchell: No, absolutely.
 I mean what we’re trying to do is, I mean our primary mission is to inform democracy by putting quality information into public discussion.
 That’s the key goal.
 But underneath that there’s another goal which is helping universities share the expertise of academics.
 One thing that universities are very interested in is creating and measuring an impact for their research.
-So not just engagement, not just the number of times your articles are read, but also things like did your article change a government policy, did it lead to the publication of a book?
-Did it led to research being commercialised?
+So on not just engagement, not just the number of times your articles are read, but also things like did your article change a government policy?
+Did it lead to the publication of a book?
+Did it lead to research being commercialised?
 And what we’re constantly doing is designing into our workflows, ways of recording and measuring that impact.
 That actually the work has a transformative effect.
 It has an impact, it changes the world in some way.

-Misha Ketchell: I think the other thing is that there is a really strong ecosystem of developers in Melbourne and the developers that I’ve worked with also seem to have a very strong sense of the public good and the public interest is a really strong set of ideas about the potential of the digital technology to serve democracy, to serve communication, to make the world a better place.
+Misha Ketchell: I think the other thing is that there is a really strong ecosystem of developers in Melbourne and the developers that I’ve worked with all seem to have a very strong sense of the public good and the public interest is a really strong set of ideas about the potential of the digital technology to serve democracy, to serve communication, to make the world a better place.
 I think there are many developers who are very highly motivated to be part of projects that have a broader sense of mission.
-I think that that might also be, to some extent, part of what’s, made this project successful in Melbourne is the existence of that ecosystem.
+I think that that might also be, to some extent, part of what’s made this project successful in Melbourne is the existence of that ecosystem.

-Misha Ketchell: Alright, thank you.
+Misha Ketchell: No worries.
+Thank you.